winnie9197/learning-projects/README.md

 An archive for past projects/tutorials.

 Contents:
-- Course assignments in R
+- R-course-works: Course assignments in R
-- An imitation coin
+- fake-crypto-coin: An imitation coin for study during IBCOL 2019